-- > audit findings - > proposed changes to the adventure activities provided, including the sites used, that may change the hazards or the seriousness of the risks or hazards - > changes to the environment in which the activity is conducted - > changes to key staff - > incidents and emergencies - > changes in legislation, standards, activity safety guidelines, codes of practice or similar information. - > identification of a new relevant hazard or risk.
+- audit findings - proposed changes to the adventure activities provided, including the sites used, that may change the hazards or the seriousness of the risks or hazards - changes to the environment in which the activity is conducted - changes to key staff - incidents and emergencies including information about serious incidents that are known to have been experienced by similar adventure activity operators in New Zealand or overseas - changes in legislation, standards, activity safety guidelines, codes of practice or similar information. - identification of a new relevant hazard or risk.